A complex singlet extension of the Standard Model with a singlet fermion dark matter: Summary

-We have investigated the possibility of solving the difficulty of the CxSM with the degenerate scalar scenario by adding an extra singlet fermion.
-It has been pointed out that although the CxSM with degenerate scalar scenario can realize strong first-order EWPT without suffering from the constraints from the direct detection experiments, the relic density of the scalar DM in the model is too tiny to explain the observed relic density of DM.
-This fact, the insufficient amount of relic density by the scalar DM, requires a new DM candidate.
-In the CxSM, the imaginary part of the singlet scalar behaves as the scalar DM due to the CP symmetry of the scalar potential.
-The scattering amplitudes of the scalar DM and quarks mediated by Higgs bosons are known to be suppressed when masses of two Higgs bosons are degenerate.
-The condition of the model parameters for the degenerate scalar scenario, however, conflicts with the condition for realizing strong first-order EWPT, and only when $m_\chi=62.5~\mathrm{GeV}$, the model satisfies both constraints from the direct detection experiments and the condition of strong first-order EWPT.
-As a price of simultaneous fulfillment of two conflicting conditions, the relic density of the scalar DM is highly suppressed, reflecting the resonance enhancement of the DM annihilation process via the Higgs exchange.
-Therefore, the tiny amount of relic density by the scalar DM requires introducing a new DM candidate.
 In this study, we have introduced a vector-like fermion, which only couples to the singlet scalar $S$, as a new DM candidate.
 We found that the fermion DM-quark scattering mediated by two degenerate scalars $(h_1,~h_2)$ was suppressed due to the orthogonality of the mixing matrix, which defines the mass eigenstate, as in the case of the scalar DM.
 Since the mass $m_f$ and the Yukawa coupling $\lambda_f$ of the fermion DM are independent of the scalar potential in the CxSM, i.e., of the condition of strong first-order EWPT, we focused on contributions of the fermion DM to the scattering with quark and the relic density.
 We have examined the favored combination of $(m_f,\lambda_f)$, which is consistent with the observed relic density of the DM at the 2-$\sigma$ level.
 For relatively light fermion DM ($m_f \lesssim 130~\mathrm{GeV}$), the Yukawa coupling $\lambda_f$ could be $\mathcal{O}(1)$-$\mathcal{O}(10)$, while $\lambda_f \lesssim 0.5$ is required for heavier fermion DM ($130~\mathrm{GeV} \lesssim m_f \lesssim 1000~\mathrm{GeV}$).
 The large Yukawa coupling $\lambda_f$ increases the cross section of the fermion DM-quark scattering even under the degenerate scalar scenario, so an upper limit is placed on $\lambda_f$.
 So, some range in $m_f \lesssim 130~\mathrm{GeV}$ is disfavored from the direct detection experiments, while the larger $m_f$ ($\gtrsim 130~\mathrm{GeV}$) is less constrained.
 Nevertheless, compared to the scalar DM studied in ref.~\cite{Cho:2021itv}, the allowed parameter space has been enlarged by introducing the fermion DM.
 Therefore, the current DM experiments and/or observations can be well explained by the scalar DM and the fermion DM while respecting strong first-order EWPT realization.